wookey-project/ewok-kernel/doc/ada_arch.rst

      Cortex-M4)

 As the EwoK kernel is an hybrid C/Ada/SPARK kernel, some packages require an external interface with the C code.
-For a given package ̀`foo` interacting with external C code, a `foo_interface` package must exist.
+For a given package *foo* interacting with external C code, a *foo_interface* package must exist.

 In the same way, as some various C types (structures, union, enumerates, etc.) have to be used in the interfaces packages, the following C-specific packages